7 Things You Should Know Before You Sign Up!

 Western Union’s exchange rate includes a markup plus their “transfer fees” which increase according to the amount.
 Additional fees depend on a lot of variables like how you are paying and how the money is being received.
 Paying by cards and allowing for cash pick up increase the fees.

-This makes it difficult to understand the total fees and make comparisons, although we do unpack this in a moment.
+This makes it difficult to understand the total fees and make comparisons, although we do unpack this in a moment we have identified the cheapest international money transfers here.

 You need to send larger amounts